Enigmatic-Smile/docs/cards/README.md

 ## Cards
 The Card object holds information about the card details submitted by the user using the web form or the mobile SDKs.
 One user can link multiple cards, debit or credit under the same account.

 The details required to link a card are the 16-digit card number, expiry date and the programId of the Program you want to link this card to.
 The card number is validated using the Luhn algorithm and then tokenised before being submitted to Visa and MasterCard networks.
-This way, your servers are never exposed to the credit card number, removing all PCI compliance requirements from your side.
+This way, your servers are never exposed to sensitive information, removing all PCI compliance requirements from your side.

 FIDEL never stores the 16-digit PAN (Primary Account Number) entered by the user.
 It is tokenised instantly and submitted to the card schemes.
-After this point only the card token is exchanged between your servers, the card schemes and FIDEL.
+After this point only the card token is exchanged between your servers, the card schemes and FIDEL API.

 After the card is linked successfully, we will monitor any purchase made by this card on any of the program’s locations and send the transaction object to a specified webhook.